What Does A Bee See? thumbnail image

 What Does A Bee See?

 It’s hard to imagine seeing the world through different eyes.
-As bees buzz about their lives, they see different colors, light intensity, and details compared to the human gaze.
+As worker bees buzz about their lives, they see different colors, light intensity, and details compared to the human gaze.
 This unique vision helps them find nectar-rich flowers and navigate the world around their hive.

 If you’ve ever wondered how bees see the world, check out this guide for the answer.